ZGG2016/hive-website/User Documentation/Hive SQL Language Manual/Data Types.md

 > Version:Decimal datatype was introduced in Hive 0.11.0 ([HIVE-2693](https://issues.apache.org/jira/browse/HIVE-2693)) and revised in Hive 0.13.0 ([HIVE-3976](https://issues.apache.org/jira/browse/HIVE-3976)).NUMERIC is the same as DECIMAL as of Hive 3.0.0 ([HIVE-16764](https://issues.apache.org/jira/browse/HIVE-16764)).

 版本：Decimal 数据类型在 Hive 0.11.0 中被引入，并在 Hive 0.13.0 中进行了修订。
-NUMERIC 与Hive 3.0.0 的 DECIMAL 相同。
+在 Hive 3.0.0，NUMERIC 与 DECIMAL 相同。。

 > The DECIMAL type in Hive is based on Java's [BigDecimal](http://docs.oracle.com/javase/6/docs/api/java/math/BigDecimal.html) which is used for representing immutable arbitrary precision decimal numbers in Java.
 All regular number operations (e.g. `+`, `-`, `*`, `/`) and relevant UDFs (e.g. Floor, Ceil, Round, and many more) handle decimal types.
 You can cast to/from decimal types like you would do with other numeric types.
 The persistence format of the decimal type supports both scientific and non-scientific notation.
 Therefore, regardless of whether your dataset contains data like 4.004E+3 (scientific notation) or 4004 (non-scientific notation) or a combination of both, DECIMAL can be used for it.